Easy Bible Quiz about Bible Trivia and Bible Facts.

 c.
 The Jehovah's Witnesses.

-They are well known for placing free Bibles in hotels and motels.
+The Gideons are well known for placing free Bibles in hotels and motels.

 He was an Israelite from the tribe of Manasseh.

-5. What is the appropriate way for women to dress for church services?
+What is the appropriate way for women to dress for church services?

-Tight-fitting clothes are not appropriate.
+Tight-fitting clothes are not befitting for church service or other events.

 The purpose of attending church is not to show off clothes, wealth, or popularity.